mylokaye/AI-Email-Review/README.md

 ## 🧪 Example Usage

 ```
-Review this email using the CX Module.
+Review this email using the Asset Review module.
 The brand is Consoto, and the audience is US / Experienced Industrial Operators.
 ```